7 Million People Across East Africa in Dire SituationLast Update：2021/06/29

 - Distribute emergency food packs*, drought-tolerant seeds and other agricultural inputs

-- Monitor nutritional status of infants, pregnant and lactating mothers
+- Monitor nutrition status of infants, pregnant and lactating mothers and provide treatment means

 - Provide training for villagers to reduce the impact of locusts